DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Introduction

 \section{Introduction}

 Can you imagine your own dog traveling around the world, or your favorite bag displayed in the most exclusive showroom in Paris?
 What about your parrot being the main character of an illustrated storybook?
-Rendering such imaginary scenes is a challenging task that requires synthesizing instances of specific subjects (objects, animals, etc.) in new contexts such that they naturally and seamlessly blend into the scene.
+Rendering such imaginary scenes is a challenging task that requires synthesizing instances of specific subjects (e.g., objects, animals) in new contexts such that they naturally and seamlessly blend into the scene.

-Recently developed large text-to-image models achieve a remarkable leap in the evolution of AI, by enabling high-quality and diverse synthesis of images based on a text prompt written in natural language \cite{saharia2022photorealistic,ramesh2022hierarchical}.
+Recently developed large text-to-image models have shown unprecedented capabilities, by enabling high-quality and diverse synthesis of images based on a text prompt written in natural language \cite{saharia2022photorealistic,ramesh2022hierarchical}.
 One of the main advantages of such models is the strong semantic prior learned from a large collection of image-caption pairs.
 Such a prior learns, for instance, to bind the word ``dog" with various instances of dogs that can appear in different poses and contexts in an image.
-While the synthesis capabilities of these models are unprecedented, they lack the ability to mimic the appearance of subjects in a given reference set, and synthesize novel renditions of those \emph{same subjects} in different contexts.
+While the synthesis capabilities of these models are unprecedented, they lack the ability to mimic the appearance of subjects in a given reference set, and synthesize novel renditions of the \emph{same subjects} in different contexts.
 The main reason is that the expressiveness of their output domain is limited; even the most detailed textual description of an object may yield instances with different appearances.
 Furthermore, even models whose text embedding lies in a shared language-vision space \cite{radford2021learning} cannot accurately reconstruct the appearance of given subjects but only create variations of the image content (Figure~\ref{fig:explanatory_figure}).

 In this work, we present a new approach for ``personalization'' of text-to-image diffusion models (adapting them to user-specific image generation needs).
 Our goal is to expand the language-vision dictionary of the model such that it binds new words with specific subjects the user wants to generate.
 Once the new dictionary is embedded in the model, it can use these words to synthesize novel photorealistic images of the subject, contextualized in different scenes, while preserving their key identifying features.
 The effect is akin to a ``magic photo booth''---once a few images of the subject are taken, the booth generates photos of the subject in different conditions and scenes, as guided by simple and intuitive text prompts (Figure~\ref{fig:teaser}).